canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 #### Appropriate Government of Canada Copyright Identification

 Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).

+#### Contributor License Agreement

+Government of Canada projects dont use contributor license agreements, but rely on the open source software licenses providing the necessary terms.
+This means that contributions are made under the same license under which the project is released and that authors retain their copyright for their contributions.

 ### Licencing